Gagandeep39/ticket-booking-app/auth/README.md

 - Must habe builtin methods to handle token expiry and refreshing
 - Must be asly understood by other languages
 - Must not require backing data store

+## Current User

+- Checks if a user is logged in
+- If `req.session.jwt` is set then user in logged In
+- If set then data inside jwt is sent
+- Ig not set then null response